-Authentic Movement practice gives you a new ear to hear language all around us.
+Practicing the Discipline of Authentic Movement gives you a new ear to hear language all around us.
 Listen some time to a soap opera.
 "You did that on purpose to make me jealous.
 You're despicable."
-Such language is great for creating melodrama but can make shambles of your lives.
+Such language is great for creating melodrama but can make shambles of our lives.
 What a difference to say, "I'm feeling left out when you pay so much attention to someone else."
 Careful, conscious language leads to healthier relationships.